technocrat/census/lonestar.md

 </iframe>
 ~~~

 All of the Lone Star Republic lies within 400 miles of Dallas.
-Colorado, Kansas and Missouri on the north, the Mississippi river on the east, Mexico and the Gulf of Mexico on the south, and New Mexico on the west.
+It is borderedcd by Colorado, Kansas and Missouri on the north, the Mississippi river on the east, Mexico and the Gulf of Mexico on the south, and New Mexico on the west.

 # Population